raul23/SimulRPi/docs/README_docs.rst

 .. _SimulRPi PyPI: https://test.pypi.org/project/SimulRPi/

 ..
-   TODO: change URLs for 'SimulRPi.GPIO' and 'SimulRPi pypi' that point to the real one
+   TODO: change URLs for 'SimulRPi.GPIO' and 'SimulRPi pypi' to point to the real one

 ..